agougousis/js-lru/README.md

   // Purge the least recently used (oldest) entry from the cache.
-  // Returns the removed entry or undefined if the cache was empty. shift() : [K,V] | undefined;
+  // Returns the removed entry or undefined if the cache was empty. removeLRUItem() : [K,V] | undefined;

   // Get and register recent use of <key>.
-  // Returns the value associated with <key> or undefined if not in cache. get(key :K) : V | undefined;
+  // It will returns the value associated with <key>, if the key exists and the entry
+  // is not expired.
+Otherwise, it will throw an error.
+For that reason, you should
+  // always check, in advance, if a valid key exists by using the has() method. get(key :K) : V;

-  // Check if there's a value for key in the cache without registering recent use. has(key :K) : boolean;
+  // Check if there's a value for key in the cache without registering recent use.
+  // If the key refers to an expired entry, the entry will be removed and the returned
+  // value will be false.
+  has(key :K) : boolean;

-  // Access value for <key> without registering recent use.
-Useful if you do not
+  // Access value for <key> without registering recent use or removing expired entry.
-  // want to chage the state of the map, but only "peek" at it.
+  // Useful if you do not want to chage the state of the map, but only "peek" at it.
   // Returns the value associated with <key> if found, or undefined if not found. find(key :K) : V | undefined;